The Cathedral of Silence

 “No. I’ve seen it since Margard.
 I simply never had the words.”

-This works.
-The subtext is present—Saren’s fear of being known, his possessiveness framed as protection, Calix’s deliberate withdrawal of a courtesy he’d been extending all along.
+This… works (but feels damn strange to me.)
+The subtext is present, I suppose.
+Saren’s fear of being known, his possessiveness framed as protection, Calix’s deliberate withdrawal of a courtesy he’d been extending all along.
 A playwright could stage this.
-Pinter could make it sing.
-The rhythm carries genuine weight.
+Pinter could probably make it sing.

 Version 2: Dialogue + Integrated Beats